The SME’s Guide to Stocking up for Black Friday and Christmas in 2020

 November 2, 2020

 With the 2020 festive season fast approaching, many SMEs are gearing up for their busiest business period – and it all begins with the larger-than-life precursor otherwise known as Black Friday.
-Here are six things to consider to ensure you’re prepared for the upcoming holiday period:
+Here are six things to consider in preparation for the upcoming holiday period:

 1. Forecast, forecast, forecast

 If you sell a manufactured product, it’s imperative to plan your inventory ahead of time.
 Plan accordingly by looking at previous sales seasons, current inventory, and any scaling of business you might expect.